jonshiach/graphics-notes/_sources/_pages/07_Moving_the_camera.md

 Yaw, pitch and roll
 ```

 To point our camera we only need the $yaw$ and $pitch$ angles which we are going to change using mouse inputs such that when the mouse is moved left and right the $yaw$ angle changes and when the mouse is moved up and down the $pitch$ angle changes.
-Our `.lookAt()` method uses the front vector to calculate the view matrix so we need some way of calculating the front vector from the $yaw$ and $pitch$ angles.
+Our `getViewMatrix()` method uses the front vector to calculate the view matrix, so we need some way of calculating the front vector from the $yaw$ and $pitch$ angles.

 ```{figure} /_images/07_yaw.svg
 :name: yaw-figure